tkg808/pokepet/README.md

 # Tamagotchi

-This app was designed with the classic Tamagotchi in mind mixed with some Pokemon/GBC influences.
+This app is a fusion of the classic Tamagotchi and GBC Pokemon.
+You can interact with and  nurture one of the original starter Pokemon to raise it and watch it grow.

 ## App Screenshots